-First of all, I need to say that Southeast Asia is till now my favorite region on the planet.
+First of all, I need to say that Southeast Asia is till now my favourite region on the planet.
 I’ve visited nearly all countries and some of them more than once.
 The last one I’ve visited was Indonesia, and here things were a bit different.
 For the first time, I’ve disliked several things about a country and probably would not choose to visit it again.

 Bali for me is an overrated location, and other islands in Indonesia are way superior in many aspects and don’t receive as many tourists as Bali.

 The first thought you have when you think about Bali it’s probably the paradisiac beaches, but you should think twice, Bali doesn’t really have the best beaches in Indonesia not even close.
 If you are not a surfer, the beaches will disappoint.
 Even for surfing, there are better waves elsewhere.